Medalc/Medalc/README.md

 <!-- Introduction -->
 <p style="font-size: 14px;font-family: monospace;">
-As a front-end developer deeply passionate about the Vue framework, I have dedicated the past six years to refining my skills in this domain.
-Currently, I am immersed in delving into the source code of Vue and its associated ecosystem.
+As an enthusiastic front-end developer specializing in the Vue framework, I have dedicated myself to enhancing my skills in this area over the past few years.
+Currently, I am immersed in delving into the source code of Vue and its related ecosystem.

 My enthusiasm for open source projects is boundless, and I derive immense satisfaction from immersing myself in literature.

-At present, I am engrossed in the development of captivating and enjoyable front-end games.
+Currently, I am focused on learning cutting-edge front-end technologies and enjoy summarizing my learning outcomes.

 Furthermore, I avidly frequent renowned technology blogs and actively contribute my own insightful articles.

-The traffic to my personal blog has surpassed one million reading quantity.
+The readership of my personal blog has already exceeded 100,000..

 If you encounter any front-end challenges, I welcome the opportunity to engage in collaborative discussions to facilitate mutual progress.